-MURs 7575, 7580, 7592, & 7626 (Brand New Congress, et al.) First General Counsel's Report Page 26 of 57
+MURs 7575, 7580, 7592, & 7626 (Brand New Congress, et al.) First General Counsel's Report Page 26 of 57 disbursement records indicate that the \$500 fixed price for "Campaign Launch" services would be unlikely to cover what other committees reported paying for even two of the more than nine services included in that package.
+112

-- disbursement records indicate that the \$500 fixed price for "Campaign Launch" services would - 2 be unlikely to cover what other committees reported paying for even two of the more than nine - 3 services included in that package.
-112 that the LLC provided services to the Respondent candidate committees for free, during those individuals' assessments of their potential candidacies, and at less than the usual and normal rate once the Respondent candidate committees employed it as a vendor.
-An investigation will show the extent to which the aggregate \$643,258.87 BNC and JD paid to the LLC for the candidate recruitment phase funded the candidate committees' unreported testing-the-waters activities and subsidized the LLC's vendor services, constituting in-kind contributions exceeding the
+Notwithstanding the lack of available information to conclusively determine that the LLC charged less than the usual and normal rate for the services it provided, the information suggests that the LLC provided services to the Respondent candidate committees for free, during those individuals' assessments of their potential candidacies, and at less than the usual and normal rate once the Respondent candidate committees employed it as a vendor.
+An investigation will show the extent to which the aggregate \$643,258.87 BNC and JD paid to the LLC for the candidate recruitment phase funded the candidate committees' unreported testing-the-waters activities and subsidized the LLC's vendor services, constituting in-kind contributions exceeding the applicable contribution limits.